Permissionless-Software-Foundation/encrypt-msg/README.md

 Running the wallet this way, you can edit the behavior of the wallet by making changes to the code in the [src/commands](src/commands) directory.

+# How to Use
+There are a few main commands for sending and receiving message.
+- create-wallet - to create a wallet.
+- set-key - to generate a private/public key pair for encrypting messages.
+- package-files - zip up files and messages into a single file.
+- encrypt-message - encrypt the zip file, upload it to IPFS, and signal the BCH address that they have a message.
+- check-message - see if there are any messages for your address.
+- decrypt-message - download file from IPFS and decrypt it.

 # Command Line Usage
 <!-- usage -->